NREL/EnergyPlus/DesignDocSeparateDesignAndControlVariables.md

 ##### *Modified objects* - `ZoneHVAC:Baseboard:RadiantConvective:Water` and  `ZoneHVAC:Baseboard:RadiantConvective:Steam` ####

 All of the fields in `ZoneHVAC:Baseboard:RadiantConvective:Design` will be removed from `ZoneHVAC:Baseboard:RadiantConvective:Water` and  `ZoneHVAC:Baseboard:RadiantConvective:Steam` objects.
-We add the following field and description:
+Additionally, we add the following field and description:

 *Field: Design object*